pagkly/Zed/Investopedia3/Non-Renounceable Rights Definition.md

 Non-Renounceable Rights Definition
 ## What are Non-Renounceable Rights?

 A non-renounceable rights issue refers to an offer issued by a corporation to shareholders to purchase more shares of the corporation (usually at a discount).
-Unlike a [renounceable right](https://www.investopedia.com/terms/r/renounceablerights.asp), a non-renounceable right is not transferable, and therefore cannot be bought or sold.
+Unlike a [[renounceable right]](https://www.investopedia.com/terms/r/renounceablerights.asp), a non-renounceable right is not transferable, and therefore cannot be bought or sold.

 ## Understanding Non-Renounceable Rights

 Issuing more shares dilutes the value of outstanding stock.
-But because the rights issue allows the existing shareholders to buy the newly issued stock at a discount, they are compensated for the impending share [dilution](https://www.investopedia.com/terms/d/dilution.asp).
+But because the rights issue allows the existing shareholders to buy the newly issued stock at a discount, they are compensated for the impending share [[dilution]](https://www.investopedia.com/terms/d/dilution.asp).
 The compensation the rights issue gives them is equivalent to the cost of share dilution.
 However, shareholders who do not take exercise the rights by buying the discounted stock will lose money as their existing holdings will suffer from the dilution.

 ### Key Takeaways